josepmariall/poverty_and_heart_disease/README.md

 # Poverty & Heart Disease
 The goal of this project is to create an algoirthm that considers poverty and other factors to predict heart disease mortality rate in counties across the United States.
+Please see the following [video](https://www.youtube.com/watch?time_continue=4&v=poc1eTuJJfc)

 ## Table of Contents
 The following jupyter notebooks are provided: